creare-com/podpac/doc/source/developer/docs.md

 $ sphinx-autobuild -aE source build # rebuild all files (no cache)
 ```

-And the visit the webpage served at http://127.0.0.1:8000.
+And the visit the webpage served at `http://127.0.0.1:8000`.
 Each time a change to the documentation source is detected, the HTML is rebuilt and the browser automatically reloaded.

-To stop the server simply press ^C.
+To stop the server simply press `^C`.

-See https://github.com/GaretJax/sphinx-autobuild for more options

 ## Organization